-Tip: It's useful at this stage, to explain the process to your applicants and what they will need to do.
+Tip: It's useful at this stage to explain the process to applicants and what they will need to do.
 You may find the email template here useful.
+Please ask applicants to put their current committee role in 'Position Applied For' i.e. Chair, Treasurer, Secretary, or Volunteer.
+All roles have 'DCS' before them

-Email all applicants the link and log in details to the blank application form.
-Tip: This would be the first set you received and the one you used to complete your application.
+Email all applicants the web link and log in details to access the blank application form.
+Tip: This would be the first set of login details you received from the Local Groups team (not from Capita/Security Watchdog) and the one you used to complete your application.

-Applicants should inform you once they have completed the form and arrange a time for you to meet and view their ID documents.
+Applicants should inform you once they have completed the online form and arrange a time for you to meet and view their ID documents.

 Tip: When sending out the blank application details it's useful to give people a deadline to work to, and to try to coordinate a date for you to view everyone's ID documents at the same time.
-This will save you time in the long run.
+This will save you time in the long run